compsys-progtools/githelp/docs/developer_doc.md

 ## Welcome to GitHelp

-Learn Git faster, directly from your terminal, with friendly tips and optional AI-powered explanations.
+Learn Git faster, directly from your terminal, with friendly tips and optional AI powered explanations.

 ---
 ## Description